How to set up a limited company in the UK

 Being a sole trader is a good way to test your business model, check that it works and refine it.

-There are no registration fees and very little admin, and you make all the decisions without having to consult other directors or shareholders.
+There are no registration fees and you make all the decisions without having to consult other directors or shareholders.

 However, you pay income tax on your profits rather than corporation tax, and you are personally liable for the business debts.